uwspstar/FullStack/Bash/readme.md

 8       |cat > file.txt                     |to whatever you will write in this shell will be stored in the file.txt, come out of this process by pressing `CTRL+D`.
-9       |cat >> file.txt                    |to capture the output from the shell and append to file.txt 10      |# this is comment                  |to comment single line with `#`
+9       |cat >> file.txt                    |to capture the output from the shell and append to file.txt 10      |# this is comment                  |to comment single line with `#` 11      |:' this is comment'                |to comment multiple lines with `:'comments lines'`